Aemetis, Inc. (NASDAQ:AMTX) CFO Todd Waltz Sells 10,000 Shares

-Aemetis, Inc. (NASDAQ:AMTX) CFO Todd Waltz sold 10,000 shares of the company’s stock in a transaction on Friday, February 12th.
-The shares were sold at an average price of $7.24, for a total value of $72,400.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+Aemetis, Inc. (NASDAQ:AMTX) CFO Todd Waltz sold 10,000 shares of Aemetis stock in a transaction on Monday, February 22nd.
+The stock was sold at an average price of $8.27, for a total transaction of $82,700.00.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.

 Aemetis (NASDAQ:AMTX) last posted its earnings results on Wednesday, August 11th.
-The specialty chemicals company reported ($0.38) earnings per share for the quarter, topping the Zacks’ consensus estimate of ($0.46) by $0.08.
-The business had revenue of $54.88 million during the quarter, compared to analyst estimates of $55.85 million.
-As a group, research analysts forecast that Aemetis, Inc. will post -1.88 EPS for the current fiscal year.
+The specialty chemicals company reported ($0.38) earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.46) by $0.08.
+The company had revenue of $54.88 million during the quarter, compared to analyst estimates of $55.85 million.
+Analysts predict that Aemetis, Inc. will post -1.88 EPS for the current fiscal year.

-A number of institutional investors and hedge funds have recently added to or reduced their stakes in AMTX.
-BNP Paribas Arbitrage SA purchased a new stake in Aemetis in the 2nd quarter worth approximately $33,000.
-UBS Group AG raised its position in shares of Aemetis by 109.9% during the 1st quarter.
-UBS Group AG now owns 2,084 shares of the specialty chemicals company’s stock valued at $51,000 after buying an additional 1,091 shares in the last quarter.
-Royal Bank of Canada raised its position in shares of Aemetis by 2,069.1% during the 2nd quarter.
-Royal Bank of Canada now owns 7,592 shares of the specialty chemicals company’s stock valued at $85,000 after buying an additional 7,242 shares in the last quarter.
-JPMorgan Chase & Co. purchased a new position in Aemetis in the 2nd quarter worth $100,000.
-Finally, Advisor Group Holdings Inc. raised its position in Aemetis by 870.9% in the 2nd quarter.
-Advisor Group Holdings Inc. now owns 13,641 shares of the specialty chemicals company’s stock worth $152,000 after purchasing an additional 12,236 shares during the period.
-48.50% of the stock is owned by institutional investors.
+AMTX has been the subject of several analyst reports.
+Stifel Nicolaus reissued a “buy” rating and set a $33.00 price target (up previously from $31.00) on shares of Aemetis in a report on Monday, August 23rd.
+Credit Suisse Group cut their price objective on shares of Aemetis from $40.00 to $31.00 and set an “outperform” rating on the stock in a research note on Monday, August 23rd.
+Evercore ISI initiated coverage on shares of Aemetis in a research note on Wednesday, July 14th.
+They set an “outperform” rating and a $25.00 price objective on the stock.
+Finally, HC Wainwright reiterated a “buy” rating on shares of Aemetis in a research report on Monday, August 16th.
+One equities research analyst has rated the stock with a hold rating and eight have issued a buy rating to the company.
+According to MarketBeat.com, Aemetis has an average rating of “Buy” and an average target price of $31.17.

 Aemetis Company Profile